nandorojo/solito/docs/docs/guides/firebase-auth.md

 Let’s start editing our pages!
 We will:

 - Add a sign-in with Google button to our homepage
-- Make the /user page a protected route, which will only be accesible for signed in users
+- Make the /user page a protected route, that can only be accessed by signed in users

 Simple!